Giorgio-P98/Leader-Follower_UWB/README.md

 ```
 ros2 launch offboard_control sim_with_drone.launch.py
 ```
 The simulation will run, by default, with a flight height of 2.0 meters and a following distance of 1.5 meters.
-At the end, it automatically prompts a series of graphs of the simulation results and data, saving both figures and .csv data files in the `/UAV_Follower_Plot/` folder, automatically created in the user home directory by the code.
+At the end, it automatically prompts a series of graphs of the simulation results, saving both figures and .csv data files in the `/UAV_Follower_Plot/` folder, automatically created in the user home directory by the code.